 We enjoy another slow breakfast in the cabin before we say our good bye's to Lennart and begin our journey back to the modern world.

 Time has come to leave Sápmi for this time.
 We will drive you to Luleå for your afternoon train or flight.
 Lunch along the way.

 Wanna stay some extra days?
 You can always book a few extra nights in Luleå or Stockholm.
 We can recommend good places.
 Or we can drop you at the famous Tree Hotel in Harads which is along the way to Luleå.

 Single room supplement 1200 SEK for the three nights at the guesthouse.
 Note that you may still have to share tent with another person.

 Winter clothing can be rented at 1800 SEK for the entire trip.

 Alcohol is paid at the restaurant.

-Three nights at Hotel Akerlund in Jokkmokk.
-There are single, double and twin rooms, all with ensuite bathrooms.
+Three nights at Jokkmokk guesthouse.
+There are single, double and twin rooms, all with shared bathrooms.
 Free tea & coffee.
 Free wifi in all rooms.
 Free mixed and shared sauna.